ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 Overlay effects

-Cutoff fade — Fade height (None / Subtle / Medium / Strong) — controls how tall the gradient is before the CTA card sits below.
+Cutoff fade — Fade height (None / Subtle / Medium / Strong) — controls how tall the gradient is before the CTA card.

 Paywall blur — Blur intensity with a live preview (Hint / Subtle / Medium / Strong) — controls how much of the content is readable behind the overlay.